Hello everyone!

 For test environments that you only use during the day or at specific times, shutting down the VM when not in use can reduce computing costs by up to 70%.

-Attention: shutting down via the OS is not enough
+Attention: shutting down via OS is not enough

 If you run shutdown -h now inside the VM or close PuTTY, the VM enters a "Stopped" state, but Azure continues to charge for CPU and RAM.
-To stop charging for compute, you need to deallocate the VM through the Azure portal.
+To stop computing charges, you must deallocate the VM via the Azure portal.

 To shut down and deallocate the VM correctly (stopping CPU/RAM charges):